In order to receive aid from programs offered at Georgia Gwinnett College, you'll need to complete the following.

 Who is the SAP Committee at GGC?

 The SAP Committee is made up of GGC Faculty and staff.
 They go through special training regarding federal and institutional policies related to financial aid and satisfactory academic progress standards.
-They serve at the direction of the Director of Financial Aid and are reviewed after each year of performance on the committee.
+They serve at the direction of the Executive Director of Financial Aid and are reviewed after each year of performance on the committee.